jspahrsummers/correct-behavior-through-type-safety/Correct Behavior Through Type Safety.md

 # [fit] to prove
 # _correctness_

-^ The correspondence between types and proofs is useful because it means that having an instance of a given type _proves_ that you have performed a logically valid† transformation to obtain it.
+^ The correspondence between types and proofs is useful because it means that having an instance of a given type _proves_ that you have performed a logically valid transformation to obtain it.

 ---